nrwl/nx-workshop/README.md

 Some of things you'll learn:

-- Generating a pristine Nx workshop
+- Generating a pristine Nx workspace
 - Generating frontend Angular apps and backend APIs inside your workspace, with pre-configured proxies
 - Creating shared libs for re-using code
 - Generating new routed components with all the lazily loaded routes pre-configured by Nx and ready to go